St George's Church, Poynton

 St George's Church stands in the centre of the town of Poynton, Cheshire, England.
 It is an active Anglican parish church in the deanery of Cheadle, the archdeaconry of Macclesfield, and the diocese of Chester.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.
 It is the tallest building in Poynton.

 History

-The original church in the town was a chapel of ease to St Peter, Prestbury, and was in existence by 1312.
+The original church in the town was a chapel-of-ease to St Peter’s, Prestbury, and was in existence by 1312.
 The present church was built in 1858–59 on a site nearer to the town centre to a design by J. S. Crowther.
-It was consecrated in February 1859 by the bishop of Chester.
+It was consecrated in February 1859 by the Bishop of Chester.
 It became a separate parish in its own right in 1871.
 The steeple, designed by J. Medland Taylor and Henry Taylor, was added in 1884–85.
 In 1998 the interior of the church was re-ordered.